Talkamatic/dialogue-domain-descriptions/docs/APIs/http_frontend_1.0.md

 An `error` field is provided if an error has occurred.
 In such cases, an error should be reported to the user by the client, and the session should not be resumed with further requests.
 The `error` field has the following members:

  - `description`: A human readable technical description of the error.

+# Action invocation object
+An action invocation object contains information about an action to be invoked by the client.
+The object has the following members:

+ - `name` is a string corresponding to the action's name in `service_interface.xml`.
+ - `parameters` contains values for all parameters that are specified for the method in `service_interface.xml`.
+If a parameter is unknown, its value is `null`.
+Otherwise it's an object containing:
+     - `sort`: ID of the predicate's sort as defined in the ontology.
+     - `value`: ID of the value.
+For the sorts `integer` and `real`, the ID is a number.
+For other sorts, e.g. `string`, `datetime` and custom sorts, the ID is a string.
+     - `grammar_entry`: Natural-language representation of the value.

 # Facts object
 The `facts` field contains a map of key-value pairs for information gathered during the conversation, e.g. from the user.
 The map may be empty.